- 2018 Refurb Home

 I rolled the strips up tightly and squeezed them into the ends of each pole.

-To make sure the pads did not completely block air from coming into the tubes, I blew into the large end of each tube.
-Air was not restricted and I was able to blow air through the tubes with the pads in place.
+To make sure the pads did not completely block air from coming into the poless, I blew into the large end of each pole.
+Air was not restricted and I was able to blow through the poles with the pads in place.
 The poles were now finished.